 - Pressed Brick Sandwich from That Skinny Chick Can Bake –ideal for picnics and tailgates

 - Grilled Pesto Chicken Sandwich from Real Housemoms–give your chicken sandwich an Italian twist!

-This post has been updated with new text and photos.
+This post has been updated with new text and photos in 2018.
 This is a photo from the 2011 blog post.

 - 2 6.7-ounce jars tuna fillets in olive oil

 - Juice half a lemon